mathwhiz1212/proxmox-notes/proxmox-alerts.md

 remove spaces fom app password when entering in this command

-set root emai as the email to send alerts to

 /etc/zfs/zed.d/zed.rc

+set ZED_EMAIL_ADDR=
+to the email to send alerts to

 uncomment ZED_EMAIL_PROG and leave it as mail and lastly uncomment ZED_EMAIL_OPTS.

-After performing those two tweaks I am now able to receive an email notification every time zfs scrubs.
-If you only wish to be notified on errors set ZED_NOTIFY_VERBOSE to 0.
+I set ZED_NOTIFY_VERBOSE to 1 temporarily to get all notifications.

+You can view the zfs-zed log with `journalctl -u zfs-zed`

 Hit G to go to the end of a journalctl file.

-/tmp/zed.debug.log